Are you really Agile?

 Read the full article, it was an eye-opener for me, and be careful, Scrum alone does NOT make you fully agile, it’s only a small step towards agility.

-3 thoughts on “Are you really Agile?”
+3 responses to “Are you really Agile?”

-1. I liked your article; personally I think some people need to go back and read the agile manifesto again, especially the part about “Individuals and interactions over processes and tools”.
+3. I liked your article; personally I think some people need to go back and read the agile manifesto again, especially the part about “Individuals and interactions over processes and tools”.

 For me it feels like there’s almost a movement of “purists” out there who believe there is only one way to be “agile” (and, of course, that sentence itself doesn’t make sense).
 Instead of focusing on delivering, there seems to be a fixation on the “how to deliver”.